iZemil/job/interview/questions/javascript.md

 ### How to handle multiple asynchronous requests?

 There are several ways to handle multiple asynchronous requests in JavaScript, depending on the specific requirements of the task at hand.
 Here are a few options:

 1. Callback functions: One option is to use callback functions to handle the results of individual asynchronous requests.
 This can be a simple way to handle multiple requests, but it can become unwieldy if there are a large number of requests or if the requests are nested.
 2. Promises: Another option is to use JavaScript promises to handle multiple asynchronous requests.
 Promises allow developers to chain together asynchronous operations in a more readable and concise way, and they provide a built-in mechanism for handling errors.
 3. Async/await: The `async` and `await` keywords, introduced in ECMAScript 2017, provide a way to write asynchronous code in a synchronous style.
 This can make it easier to handle multiple asynchronous requests in a more readable and intuitive way.
 4. Parallel execution: If multiple requests can be made in parallel and the order of their completion does not matter, the `Promise.all()` function can be used to execute a group of promises in parallel and wait for all of them to complete.

 ## What is OOP?

+Object-oriented programming (OOP) is a programming paradigm that is based on the concept of "objects", which are data structures that contain data and behavior.
+In OOP, the focus is on creating objects that represent real-world entities and the relationships between them, rather than on writing code to perform specific tasks.

+OOP is based on the idea of encapsulation, which means that an object's data and behavior are bundled together and hidden from the outside world.
+This allows objects to be self-contained and modular, and it makes it easier to reuse and maintain the code.

+OOP also introduces the concepts of inheritance and polymorphism, which allow objects to inherit characteristics and behavior from other objects, and to exhibit different behavior in different contexts.

+OOP is widely used in modern programming languages, and it is a powerful paradigm that can help to structure and organize the code, and to make it more modular, reusable, and maintainable.

 ### Explain methods and properties